 Circle is a networking device that requires access to your home network.
-Additionally, the Circle device communicates through your router to our remote servers via the wider internet so that you can manage your Circle device away from home, receive updates, and to allow our support team access to your Circle device's configuration file (only for troubleshooting with your consent!).
+Additionally, the Circle device communicates through your router to our remote servers via the wider internet so that you can manage your Circle device away from home, change settings at home, and receive updates.

 Circle device and firewall issues

 Most routers come with a security system commonly called a "firewall."
 A router's firewall makes sure that the traffic entering or exiting your network is safe.